ethanxxxl/Grand-Strategy-Game/plan.md

 ===

 ##World
-The world will be randomly generated, and split into either a square or hexagonal lattice - I haven't decided yet.
+The world will be randomly generated, and split into either a _hexagonal grid_

 Each tile will have resources that will be exploited by the population.